linschris/git-tutorial/README.md

     git push origin three_sum

-# Merging/Rebasing
+# Merging

-## Commit Graph
+## Current Commit Graph

-### Our commits can be thought of as nodes/snapshots/milestones which hold data like:
-* a 40 alphanumeric character string as a hash
-* author and date committed
-* commit title and description
-* snapshots of the files' current states

 ### Each branch has a HEAD node, which is the current commit you're working tree is in.
 - The last commit you've made.

-### So, for some context, our current project looks like:
+### So, for some context with our new knowledge of commit graphs, our current project looks like:

 ![Current Commit Graph](images/merging-rebasing/git-commit-graph.png)

-> NOTE: to see all of the commits in your current branch and more information, use `git log`

 # Merging/Rebasing